“I have Canberra on the line, sir.”

 This had to be some sort of practical joke, a sick Australian idea of humor.
 The Major General growled at himself for buying into the prank.
-He turned to face the control room, hoping to receive an uproarious “gotcha!”
-But the tension held on.
+He faced the control room, hoping to receive an uproarious “gotcha,” but the tension held on.
 His team gave no indication of being in on any sort of joke.
 Shit was officially serious.

 “Can anyone back up that fucking Australian?”

 A mouse couldn’t get away with a fart in the stunned silence.
 The men and women all stared as the images from Canberra came through.
 The Major General drifted toward the nearest man gaping wide-eyed at a screen.

 “What is it?
 What the…Jesus jump-roping Christ!
 What in the hell am I looking at?”

 It was no sick, Australian joke.
 The last image sent out from Voyager 2 showed a close up of a colossal, mechanical alien structure.
 Its squirming, sleek, white tentacles wavered out toward the Voyager, ready to snatch it up out of deep space.
 Nothing like it had ever passed through the Major General’s worst nightmares.